crossman36/timothyylim.github.io/_harp/reading.md

 **will get round to reading, eventually**

+- How to day trade stocks for profit, _Harvey Walsh_
+- How to Survive Without a Salary, _Charles Long_
 - American Psycho, _Bret Easton Ellis_
 - Zero to One, _Peter Thiel_
 - History of The World, _Andrew Marr_
 - Man's Search For Meaning, _Viktor Frankel_
 - Obliquity, _John Kay_
 - Austerity, _Mark Blyth_
 - Hackers and Painters, _Paul Graham_
 - All Day Long, _Joanna Biggs_
 - Trouble In Paradise, _Slavoj Zizek_
 - You Belong To The Universe, _Jonathan Keats_
 - Orientalism, _Edward Said_

+---

+recommendations are welcome: timothylim23[at]gmail.com